End-to-End Optical Propagation Modeling for Water-to-Air Channels under Sea Surface and UAV Effects: Introduction

-We conduct a comprehensive analysis of the \gls{w2a} channel through accurate modeling and characterization, accounting for the effects of absorption and scattering caused by underwater particles and air bubbles, as well as the influence of surface wave and \gls{uav} instability under varying wind speeds.
 To account for the effect of surface waves, we adopt the \gls{jonswap} model \cite{JONSWAP-1973}, which is widely accepted within the oceanography research community \cite{Ryabkova-JGRO-2019, Lee-JMSE-2022, Rueda-JWPCOE-2020}.
 In particular, this model incorporates a key parameter, i.e., the distance between the area of study (with wind activity at the sea surface) and the seashore.
 This parameter is particularly relevant for coral reef studies, as these natural environments are typically located a few kilometers from the coasts \cite{Bouchet-BJLS-2002}.
 On the other hand, in order to account for the effect of air bubbles, we propose to use the \gls{hn} model \cite{Keiffer-JASA-1995, Ainslie-JASA-2005}, which describes the distribution of the bubble population as a function of depth.
 Additionally, we apply the Mie theory \cite{Mobley-CRC-1994} to quantify the scattering effects introduced by these air bubbles.
 Finally, as an important consideration, we incorporate a study of the effect of \gls{uav} instability induced by turbulent wind conditions, represented through the Dryden model \cite{Kachroo-TAP-2021, Dryden-1990}.
 These considerations allow a comprehensive and realistic characterization of the \gls{w2a} channel, which is critical for link design and performance evaluation.

 To characterize the \gls{w2a} channel, we employ Monte Carlo simulations \cite{Gabriel-JOCN-2012} to model photon propagation across the wireless link, encompassing both underwater and aerial segments.
 Subsequently, we incorporate the channel loss induced by \gls{uav} instability, for which we derive a closed-form expression.
 To the best of our knowledge, this study is the first to provide a closed-form formulation of \gls{uav} tilt angle variations and the corresponding loss in the context of optical wireless communications.